NGWPC/ngencerf-server/README.md

 (.venv-cerf) $ pip install -r requirements.txt
 ```

+**_Note:_**
+Due to a compatibility issue with ngen-cal's create_input, make sure you are running numpy 1.26.4 and not 2.x

 # Setup local configuration
 There are 2 files which need to be copied in order to provide custom settings for this installation.
 The `settings.py` file contains settings that are applicable to all environments and should normally not be changed.